 The school aims to build positive relationships with parents by inviting them into school to discuss what will be taught, address any concerns, and help parents in managing conversations with their children on the issues covered by the curriculum.
-Parents will also be consulted in the review of this policy and encouraged to provide their views at any time.

 5. Relationships education overview